Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

-We’re walking you through how to cook sliceable and shreddable chicken (from frozen) in your Instant Pot, so that dinner is a breeze (even if you forgot to set your chicken out ahead of time!)
+We’re walking you through how to cook sliceable and shreddable chicken from frozen in your Instant Pot, so that dinner is a breeze (even if you forgot to set your chicken out ahead of time!)

-If you have an Instant Pot, then you probably already know that it is the little machine that can.
+If you have an Instant Pot, you probably already know that it is the little machine that can.
 It has literally transformed the way that so many of us cook (and the amount of time it takes to get a finished meal on the table), but I think that my favorite thing about the Instant Pot to date is the fact that it can cook meat (specifically chicken, for the sake of this post) from frozen.

 Being able to cook a protein from frozen means that if I forget to move my frozen chicken from the freezer to the fridge to start thawing before I leave for work (or ideally, before bed the night before, but that’s a goal I’ve pretty much given up on), dinner doesn’t have to be completely scrapped for takeout!
 Instead, I can come home, pop that frozen chicken right into my Instant Pot, and continue on with my dinner plan.